Networking isn't just swapping business cards at cocktail parties. It's something you can do in your everyday life.

 If you stay in touch with the people in your network it's more likely they'll think of you if they hear about an opportunity for you.

 Online networking is another way to find out more about the kind of jobs and careers that are out there, and to make contact with people who are interested in the same things as you.
-Check out our Professional Networking Sites page for tips & tricks about making the most of these sites.

 It gets easier with practise